 Every photographer has their preferred camera settings when it comes to photographing the milky way and the dark sky.
 In my opinion instead of just using some standard settings it’s important that you fully understand the terms aperture, shutter speed and ISO.
 When you are photographing in manual mode (M-mode) you will be able to manually control these three settings.
 Make sure you know exactly how increasing and decreasing each one of these will affect your final photograph.

 Simple right?
 Now you just need to find the perfect balance between these three elements and create a sharp photograph without much noise.
 However, it´s not that simple when it comes to the dark sky.
 When photographing the milky way, light conditions are extremely poor and the rotation of the earth causes star trailing.

 Photographers increase the ISO as much as possible and use a small aperture (f stop) in order to achieve the right balance between light going into your sensor and noise.
 No matter which sensor size camera you are using you need to start photographing with a very high ISO – 1200-1600 is a good start.
 Exposure must be long enough.
 10-25 seconds will create a good photo without much star trailing and keeping the aperture between f2,8 – f4,2 should be enough to get a very good, sharp result.
 Then try increasing your ISO in small steps and play with the exposure time until you find the settings that satisfy what you are looking for.

 Can´t focus on the milky way?
 Turn off the auto focus and use manual focusing to find the milky way.
 Focus on the farthest length possible and do a couple of test shots to see if the stars are sharp enough.
 The lower the f-stop you use, the more difficult it will be to focus.

-What do I use?
-With my full frame camera and a 16mm f2,8 lens, I personally use the following settings:
+With my full frame camera and a 16mm f2,8 lens, I personally start photographing the milky way using the following camera settings:

 Shutter Speed 10-15 seconds